Privacy & Cookies notice

 A cookie will typically hold:

-- the name of the website that it has come from
+- The name of the website that it has come from.

-- how long the cookie will stay on your device
+- How long the cookie will stay on your device.

-- a value – usually a randomly generated unique number
+- A value (usually a randomly generated unique number).

 We use the following categories of cookies on our website:

-These cookies are essential in order to enable you to move around the website and use its features.
+- Strictly Necessary Cookies(legal basis: our legitimate interest - art.
+6 (1) (f) GDPR): These cookies are essential in order to enable you to move around the website and use its features.
 Without these cookies, services you have asked for such as remembering your login details cannot be provided.

-These cookies collect information about your browsing habits in order to make advertising more relevant to you and your interests.
+- Targeting cookies or advertising cookies(legal basis: your prior consent - art.
+6 (1) (a) GDPR): These cookies collect information about your browsing habits in order to make advertising more relevant to you and your interests.
 They are also used to limit the number of times you see an advert as well as help measure the effectiveness of an advertising campaign.
 The cookies are usually placed by third party advertising networks.
 They remember the websites you visit and that information is shared with other parties such as advertisers.
 For example, we use third party companies to provide you with more personalised adverts when visiting other websites.

-These cookies allow you to share what you’ve been doing on the website on social media such as Facebook and Twitter.
+- Social Media Cookies: These cookies allow you to share what you’ve been doing on the website on social media such as Facebook and Twitter.
 These cookies are not within our control.
 Please refer to the respective privacy policies for how their cookies work.

-How long do cookies stay on my computer
+How long do cookies stay on my computer?

-Session cookies - these only last until you close your browser.
+Session cookies - these cookies only last until you close your browser.
 They are not stored on your hard drive.
 They are usually used to track the pages that you visit so that information can be customised for you for that visit.

 What can I do to manage cookies stored on my computer or phone